Chemiculs/qengine/README.md

 ** URGENT UPDATE **

-LLVM/ Clang MAY have pushed an update to their Compiler, which breaks qengine's inlining features, regardless of Compiler setting ;
+LLVM / Clang have pushed an update to their Compiler, which breaks qengine's inlining features, regardless of Compiler setting ;

-I suspect this is due to redefinition or deprecation of the __forceinline Directive. if your output fails to produce inlining, for now Either :
+if your output fails to produce inlining, for now Either :

 * Downgrade LLVM / Clang Compiler Version

 * Switch to MSVC or Intel Compiler

-Apologies for the issue, I would fix it, but I am Homeless and without a Computer at the moment.

 Thanks